MeinePeptide

 Was the trial result disappointing?

 Market analysts wanted 25%; the trial delivered 22.7%.
 As a scientific result it is excellent.
-As an investor narrative it was perceived as a miss, which is why the stock moved on the news.
+As an investor narrative it was perceived as a miss.
 Clinically, it is one of the best obesity readouts ever published.

 Do I need to inject twice if I am using research-grade vials?